Baron Corbin: Happy Corbin and alliance with JBL (2021–2023)

-Final storylines (2023–2024)
+Return to NXT and main roster (2023–2024)

-During the 2023 WWE Draft in May, it was announced that Corbin was one of the selected superstars who signed a free agent contract which in turn allows him to appear on Raw, SmackDown, and NXT as an active roster member whenever he desired.
-He was assigned to NXT, where he had two matches for the NXT Championship, one against Carmelo Hayes at NXT Gold Rush on June 27 (during which time he brought back his "Lone Wolf" gimmick for one night only) and the other against Ilja Dragunov at Deadline, losing both times; he debuted a gimmick that "burned" all his previous gimmicks during his feud with Dragunov.
+After the 2023 WWE Draft in May, Corbin began to appear on NXT.
+He was assigned to NXT, where he had two matches for the NXT Championship, one against Carmelo Hayes at NXT Gold Rush on June 27 and the other against Ilja Dragunov at Deadline, losing both times.
 Corbin also wrestled the debuting Gable Steveson at NXT The Great American Bash, ending in a double countout.
-During the match, Corbin was cheered by the fans despite being the heel, while Steveson, the face, was heavily booed.

 At NXT No Mercy on September 30, Corbin defeated Bron Breakker.

-He later was paired with Bron Breakker, winning the Dusty Rhodes Tag Team Classic tournament defeating Trick Williams and Carmelo Hayes in the finals at Vengeance Day to earn a shot at the NXT Tag Team Championships.
-On the February 13 episode of NXT, Corbin and Breakker defeated The Family (Tony D'Angelo and Channing "Stacks" Lorenzo) to win the NXT Tag Team Championship.
-This marked Corbin's first championship win since his run with the WWE United States Championship in 2017.
-On April 6 at Stand & Deliver, Corbin and Breakker defeated Axiom and Nathan Frazer to retain the titles.
-In a rematch on the following episode of NXT, Frazer and Axiom defeated Corbin and Breakker to become the new NXT Tag Team Champions, ending their reign at 57 days.
-During the run as tag team champions with Bron Breakker, Corbin turned face for the first time since 2015.
-On April 23 at Spring Breakin' Week One, Corbin lost to Lexis King in his final match for NXT.
+He later was paired with Breakker, winning the Dusty Rhodes Tag Team Classic tournament, defeating Trick Williams and Carmelo Hayes in the final at Vengeance Day to earn a shot at the NXT Tag Team Championships.
+On the February 13, 2024 episode of NXT, Corbin and Breakker defeated The D'Angelo Family (Tony D'Angelo and Channing "Stacks" Lorenzo) to win the NXT Tag Team Championship.
+On April 6 at Stand & Deliver, Corbin and Breakker defeated Fraxiom (Axiom and Nathan Frazer) to retain the titles.
+In a rematch on the following episode of NXT, Corbin and Breakker lost the titles to Fraxiom, ending their reign at 57 days.

-As part of the 2024 WWE Draft on April 26, Corbin was drafted back to the SmackDown brand.
-On the May 10 episode of SmackDown, Corbin was defeated by Carmelo Hayes in the first round of the King of the Ring tournament.
+As part of the 2024 WWE Draft on April 26, Corbin was drafted back to the SmackDown brand, and worked as a face on the brand.
 He then won a WWE Speed tournament for a WWE Speed Championship match against Andrade on 24 July, which he lost.
-Corbin then formed a tag team with Apollo Crews until November 1, when his WWE contract expired and was not renewed, ending his twelve-year tenure with the promotion.
+Corbin then formed a tag team with Apollo Crews until November 1, when his WWE contract expired and was not renewed, ending his 12-year tenure with the promotion.